 Image: Tomato ‘Sweet Million’ from Suttons

 For clarification on the correct tomato terminology, and help to decide which type to go for, Carol Bartlett at The Sunday Gardener discusses the pros and cons of ‘determinate’ tomatoes versus ‘cordon’ or upright varieties.
-‘Determinate’ tomatoes are bushy and suitable for hanging baskets.
+‘Determinate’ tomatoes are bushy and suitable for pots and hanging baskets.
 ‘Indeterminate,’ upright, or Cordon tomatoes require a little more care and attention, but Carol’s excellent resource page points you in the right direction.

 Best advice on how to sow and plant out tomato seeds